-Third New Zealand-Bangladesh test canceled after mosque shooting
+Bangladesh team narrowly avoid mosque shooting, test called off

 WELLINGTON (Reuters) - The Bangladesh cricket team narrowly avoided being caught up in a shooting at a mosque in Christchurch on Friday that left several people dead and forced the cancellation of a test match against hosts New Zealand.

-The team were on a bus that was pulling up to the Al Noor mosque near Hagley Oval for Friday prayers when the shooting began but none of the players were inside and all were safe, the New Zealand (NZC) and Bangladesh cricket boards (BCB) said.
+The team were on a bus that was pulling up to the Al Noor mosque near Hagley Oval for Friday prayers when the shooting began.

 Mario Villavarayen, the team’s strength and conditioning coach, said it had been a close call.